MarcoMaru/ARNEIS/docs/howto/howto-install-raspios64.md

 ### First boot of the RPi with the new MicroSD card

-(2022-01-12 08:35 CET)
+(2022-04-21 14:35 CET)

 * Insert the MicroSD card into your Raspberry Pi.
 * Connect a display using a MicroHDMI-to-HDMI cable
-* Connect a USB keyboard to the first USB 2.0 port of the RPi4
+* Connect a USB keyboard to the first USB 2.0 port of the RPi
-* Connect a USB mouse to the second USB 2.0 port of the RPi4
+* Connect a USB mouse to the second USB 2.0 port of the RPi
-* Connect a 5Vdc, 3A power supply to the USB-C port of the RPi4
+* Connect a 5Vdc, 3A power supply to the USB-C port of the RPi

 Turn on the power supply and wait for Raspberry Pi OS to boot.